Dubai International Airport

 Emirates' main hub is DXB.
 It is the primary operator from terminal 3, which consists of three concourses.
 The Emirates hub is the largest airline hub in the Middle East; Emirates handles 51% of all passenger traffic and accounts for approximately 42% of all aircraft movements at the airport.
 The airport is also the base for low-cost carrier Flydubai, which handles 13% of passenger traffic and 25% of aircraft movements at DXB.
-The airport has a total capacity of 90 million passengers annually.
+The airport has a total capacity of 115 million passengers annually.
 As of January 2025, over 8,500 weekly flights are operated by more than 100 airlines to over 270 destinations across all inhabited continents.
 Almost half of the travelers using the airport are connecting passengers.

 In 2014, the airport indirectly supported over 400,000 jobs and contributed over US$26.7 billion to Dubai's economy, representing around 27% of Dubai's GDP and 21% of employment in the city.

-DXB is planned to close once the expanded Al Maktoum International Airport (DWC) is fully operational.
-DWC will supersede DXB as Dubai's main airport and is planned to become the world's largest and busiest airport in terms of passengers, cargo and aircraft movements.
+DXB is planned to close once the expanded Al Maktoum International Airport (DWC) is fully operational; DWC will supersede DXB as Dubai's main airport.